Preparing item metadata for training - Amazon Personalize

 Unstructured text metadata

 With certain recipes and domains, Amazon Personalize can extract meaningful information from unstructured text metadata, such as product descriptions, product reviews, or movie synopses.
 Amazon Personalize uses unstructured text to identify relevant items for your users, particularly when items are new or have less interactions data.
+You can add at most 1 textual field.
 Include unstructured text data in your Items dataset to increase click-through rates and conversation rates for new items in your catalog.

-To use unstructured data, add a field with type string to your Items schema and set the field's textual attribute to true.
-Then include the text data in your bulk CSV file and individual item imports.
-For bulk CSV files, wrap the text in double quotes.
+When you prepare your unstructured text metadata, wrap the text in double quotes and remove any new line characters.
 Use the \ character to escape any double quotes or \ characters in your data.
-You can add at most 1 textual field.
-For an example of an Items schema with a field for unstructured text data, see Items dataset schema example (custom).
 Amazon Personalize truncates text fields at the character limit.
 Make sure that the most relevant information in the text is at the start of the field.
-For information about importing data into Amazon Personalize, see Step 2: Preparing and importing data.

 Unstructured text values can have at most 20,000 characters in all languages except Chinese and Japanese.
 For Chinese and Japanese, you can have at most 7,000 characters.
 Amazon Personalize truncates values that exceed the character limit to the character limit.